markrobinsonuzh/scRNAseq_clustering_comparison/README.md

 # scRNAseq clustering comparison
-This repository contains the code for our study comparing methods for unsupervised clustering of scRNA-seq data
+This repository contains the code for our study comparing methods for unsupervised clustering of scRNA-seq data.

+## Downloading the data and results directly
+The unfiltered and filtered data sets, as well as all the clustering results, can be downloaded as a compressed archive from [here](http://imlspenticton.uzh.ch/robinson_lab/DuoClustering2018/DuoClustering2018.tar.gz) (4.93GB).

-## Instructions
+## Instructions for running the code
 If you want to reproduce the results of our study, you need to go through the steps below.
 Please note that running all the analyses will take a considerable amount of time.

 - Clone this repository